LoveToKnow/ltk-pr-action/README.md

 - `test`
 - `lint`

-In case they are not present the action will fail 😄
+In case they are not present the action will NOT execute them 😄

 2. In your action make sure to configure the env variable of `PRIVATE_REPO_PAT`
 - This is used for installing private packages